-The GSP requires that the GSA for the Basin, called the Santa Margarita Basin Groundwater Agency (SMGWA), establish a sustainability goal that culminates in the absence of undesirable results within 20 years of the applicable statutory deadline.
-The 20-year deadline to achieve the sustainability goal is January 2042.
+The GSP requires that the Santa Margarita Basin Groundwater Agency (SMGWA) establish a sustainability goal that culminates in the absence of undesirable results within 20 years of the applicable statutory deadline.
+The 20-year deadline to achieve the sustainability goal in the Santa Margarita Basin is January 2042.

-Sustainability goals were discussed by the SMGWA Board of Directors at several Board meetings.
-Contributions from Board directors, agency staff, and the public resulted in the sustainability goals of the SMGWA to:
+Sustainability goals were discussed by the SMGWA Board at Board meetings at several Board meetings.
+Contributions from Board directors, agency staff, and the public resulted in the following sustainability goals.

+The goals of the SMGWA are to: